inducer/relate/doc/faq.rst

         ssh://git@hostingsite.com/yourusername/yourreponame.git

 -   To make sure Relate can access your course content, you will need an SSH keypair.
-Below the 'SSH private key', there is a link to a tool (built into Relate) to help you create one.
+Below the 'SSH private key' box in the course creation form, there is a link to a tool (built into Relate) to help you create one.
     Open that link in a new browser tab.
 Copy the 'private key' bit into the 'SSH private key' box on the course creation form.
 Next, find the "Deployment key" section in the settings of your Git hosting site, and add the public key there.
 On Github, this is under "Setting/Deploy keys".
 On Gitlab, it is under "Settings/Repository/Deploy keys".
 For the title of the key, you may choose any description you like.

 -   Fill out the rest of the form.
 You will want to pay special attention to whether you want your course listed on the main page, whether